leafo/lapis/docs/moon_getting_started.md

 the application can serve and the actions it will perform.

-Here's a slightly more complicated exmaple to give you a feel of what they look
+Here's a slightly more complicated example to give you a feel of what they look
 like:

 ```moon